sferics/obs-processing/readme.md

-**How to install OBS processing** run install.sh\
+**How to install OBS processing** run install.sh like this:\
-$ ./install.sh\
+$ chmod +x install.sh && ./install.sh\
-or if the permissions are not set\
+or if the permissions cannot be set / changed:\
 $ bash install.sh\
 \
 \
-The install.sh script will install conda if not present, create and environment with all necessary packages, install the plbufr package from github as well as the local directory "package" using "python setup.py install".\
+The install.sh script will install automatically conda if not present, create an environment with all necessary packages, install the plbufr package from github as well as the local directory "package" using "python setup.py install".\
 It then defines ".githook" as the directory for git hooks.
 There is currently only one git hook which automatically installs the directory "package" as a package after each commit, so syntax errors can be easily avoided.\
 Afterwards, it will compile all .py files in the directory in order to speed-up the first run of each script.\
 Lastly, it executes 2 .sql files which add some essential tables and columns to the main database.
 These changes should be implemented in amalthea/main for a better integration.\
+\
 \
 **How to use OBS processing**
 \